Chinbob2515/StudentInvestors/README.md

 Get stock data- stocks = investor.getStocks()

-Get team investement date- invs = investor.getInvestements()
+Get team investement data- invs = investor.getInvestements()

+WARNING- if you make too many requests for google stock data, they will just temp block your ip, leading to many 503 Service Denied errors.
+If this happens, stop your code for a bit, and rewrite it to make fewer requests.